Neural architecture search

 Neural architecture search (NAS) is a technique for automating the design of artificial neural networks (ANN), a widely used model in the field of machine learning.
-NAS has been used to design networks that are on par or outperform hand-designed architectures.
+NAS has been used to design networks that are on par with or outperform hand-designed architectures.
 Methods for NAS can be categorized according to the search space, search strategy and performance estimation strategy used: